-I was raised without any religious faith, and became first a modern evangelical and then an Eastern Orthodox Christian.
+I was raised without any religious faith, and became first a modern Evangelical and then an Eastern Orthodox Christian.
 So while I’ve grown familiar with many eastern Christian liturgical traditions and family customs, western Christian liturgical traditions related to Christmas and Easter are pretty unfamiliar to me.
 I read Lutheran or Anglican descriptions of their holiday preparations, and it’s fascinating but quite outside my experience.

 So I enjoy reading how western liturgical Christians adapt their existing cultural observances when they enter the Orthodox Church.
 Father Ernesto Obregon, who came to Orthodoxy from the Anglican tradition, describes how his family uses an Advent wreath to build anticipation of the feast of Christ’s Nativity as the Church enters the Advent season which begins November 15.
 He writes: